umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index.md

 # Quick start

-_This guide will help you get setup quickly using Examine with minimal configuration options.
+_This guide will help you get set up quickly using Examine with minimal configuration options.
 Umbraco ships Examine with 3 indexes: internal, external, and members.
 The internal index should not be used for searching when returning results on a public website because it includes content that has not been published yet.
-Instead you can use the external index to get up and running._
+Instead, you can use the external index to get up and running._

 ## Performing a search